Bayou Wildlife Park

 Baytown • 281-383-7223

-The park is situated on 500 acres and features seating for 30,000.
-The three-story tower building incorporates 23 VIP suites, media center, and race control facilities equipped with state-of-the-art timing and scoring equipment.
-Regular events include street racing on Fridays and dirt racing on Saturdays.
-The ASCS Sprint Car Nationals takes place June 15.
+The 500-acre auto racing park features seating for 30,000.
+The three-story tower building features 23 VIP suites, media center and race control facilities equipped with state-of-the-art timing and scoring equipment.
+During the summer months there is street racing every Friday.
+A full calendar is available online.

 Times and costs vary by event.